wuliao697/EconomyAPI-EndStone/README.md

 ## Plugin Introduction
 Economy plugin for EndStone.Theoretically supports multiple platforms (not tested).

 Welcome to the submission of issues!
 Unless the endstone program is retired from history, I'll keep it updated!

 ## Command Introduction
 ```
 - View your own money
 /economy show

+- View online players money(Only OP)
+/economy show <playerName>

-- Check out the money charts
+- Check out the money charts(TODO)
 /economy top

-- Transferring money to the target player
+- Transferring money to the target online player
 /economy pay <playerName> <positiveNumber>

--Increase the amount of money of the target player
+-Increase the amount of money of the target online player
 /economy add <playerName> <positiveNumber>

-- Reduce the amount of money of the target player
+- Reduce the amount of money of the target online player
 /economy reduce <playerName> <positiveNumber>

-- Setting the target player's money
+- Setting the target online player's money
 /economy set <playerName> <positiveNumber>
 ```
 ## Permission Introduction